Understanding Commercial Real Estate Leases

 In either case, the rent payment should reflect on the increased expenses of the tenant.

-Double Net leases can be used in a single tenant and multi tenant buildings.
-In the later case, the cost of building tax and insurance is divided according to each tenant’s share of the building, similar to a core factor.
+Double Net leases can be used in single tenant and multi tenant buildings.
+In the latter case, the cost of building tax and insurance is divided according to each tenant’s share of the building, similar to a core factor.

 Triple Net Lease